-Children under five years of age must be properly secured in a child passenger restraint while being transported on streets and highways.

-If a child under five years of age weighs at least forty pounds, they can be secured with a seat belt.

-Passengers aged five to eighteen years must wear properly adjusted and fastened safety seat belts.
+- Children under five years of age must be properly secured in a child passenger restraint while being transported on streets and highways. - If a child under five years of age weighs at least forty pounds, they can be secured with a seat belt. - Passengers aged five to eighteen years must wear properly adjusted and fastened safety seat belts.

-Adhering to these laws and regulations is essential for ensuring the safety and well-being of children while they are being transported by in-home child care providers.
+Adhering to these laws and regulations is essential for ensuring the safety and well-being of children while they are being transported by informal and in-home child care providers.

-- vii.
+vi.
 All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
-Provide the standard: The standards for precautions in transporting children includes the following: - (1) A parent or guardian shall provide written permission for the transportation of their child; - (2) The vehicle may not carry more people than its passenger capacity, as stated on the label affixed to the vehicle under 49 C.F.R.
-Parts 567 and 568, in effect on March 9, 2022; - (3) The required staff-child ratio must be maintained when children are being transported; - (4) The driver must be at least eighteen years of age and have a driver license to operate the vehicle being driven;
+Provide the standard:

+A parent or guardian shall provide written permission for the transportation of their child;

+(2) The vehicle may not carry more people than its passenger capacity, as stated on the label affixed to the vehicle under 49 C.F.R.
+Parts 567 and 568, in effect on March 9, 2022;

+(3) The required staff-child ratio must be maintained when children are being transported;

+(4) The driver must be at least eighteen years of age and have a driver license to operate the vehicle being driven;